anurag-kumar-nitjsr/anurag-kumar-nitjsr/README.md

 <br clear="left"/>

 **Welcome to my corner of GitHub!
 Here's a little about what I'm up to:**
-- 🔭 I’m currently working at [Samsung SDS](https://www.samsungsds.com/) where I contribute to building cutting-edge web applications using React.
+- 🔭 I worked as a Senior Executive at Samsung SDS, where I contributed to building cutting-edge web applications using Spring boot, React.
 - 💬 Feel free to ask me about `HTML`,`CSS`,`Java` `JavaScript` `React` and `Spring boot`.
 I love discussing technology and sharing knowledge.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/anuragkumar-nitjsr/)
+- 📫 How to reach me: [LinkedIn]()
-- 📄 Latest Resume can be found here: [Anurag Kumar - Resume](https://drive.google.com/file/d/1-F23fsnhCwxMlOIFbbgjOLQxt14LWNF5/view?usp=sharing)
+- 📄 Latest Resume can be found here: [Anurag Kumar - Resume]()
 - 😄 Pronouns: He/Him (Pronunciation: [a nu - r ag] [k u m - ar])

 ### 🎨 Dynamic Contributions